 Point of View

 In literature, point of view is a particular attitude or way of considering a subject matter.
-In screenwriting, point of view is not only important for your protagonist and other characters, but for you, too!
+In writing, point of view is not only important for your protagonist and other characters, but for you, too!
 A common buzzword around Hollywood is “voice,” something that comes through only when a writer expresses their unique point of view on the page.

 Prologue

 A prologue is an introduction.
 More common in prose, but useful in film, a prologue delivers pertinent information to the audience before the narrative begins.
-For example, in True Grit, we’re given a prologue from a mysterious narrator that establishes the context for the film’s action.

 What Are Literary Devices • Read True Grit Prologue